george-swift/scraper/README.md

 * Internet connection
 * Ruby installed in your OS
 * The Nokogiri ruby gem installed in your OS.
 To install, simply type `gem install nokogiri` in the terminal or `bundle install` from the project directory.
+* The HTTParty ruby library installed in your OS.
+To install this gem type `bundle install` in the terminal from the project directory.

 ## Testing
 - Open the terminal on the project root folder